There are so many desirable addresses in France, how do you decide which one to invest in, and are Brits still buying in the face of Brexit?

 TWS: Are prices increasing yet?

-TS: Prices are rising slowly in the South and the Alps, and very rapidly in Paris, where they have increased around 5%.
-Property in Bordeaux (Nouvelle-Aquitaine) has also risen by 7.8%, and there was a surprising 13% price rise in Montauban, more than the 7% in neighbouring Occitanie capital Toulouse.
+TS: Prices are rising across France generally, major cities have seen some great increases this year, Paris property prices have increased around 5%.
+Property in Bordeaux (Nouvelle-Aquitaine) has also risen by nearly 8%, there has been a 7% rise in neighbouring Occitanie capital Toulouse.
 In the Provence-Alpes-Côte d’Azur region, Marseille and Aix-en-Provence property prices have increased by 6.8% and Montpellier by 4.2%.

 TWS: What is the ratio of holiday homes to principal residences?